2018–19 Kansas State Wildcats women's basketball team

 The 2018–19 Kansas State Wildcats women's basketball team represented Kansas State University in the 2018–19 NCAA Division I women's basketball season.
 The Wildcats were led by fifth-year head coach Jeff Mittie.
-They played their home games at Bramlage Coliseum in Manhattan, Kansas and were members of the Big 12 Conference.
+They played their home games at Bramlage Coliseum in Manhattan, Kansas, and were members of the Big 12 Conference.
 They finished the season 21–12, 11–7 in Big 12 play to finish in a tie for fourth place.
 They advanced to the semifinals of the Big 12 women's basketball tournament, where they lost to Baylor.
-They received at-large bid of the NCAA women's basketball tournament as a 9th seed in the Albany Regional where they lost to Michigan in the first round.
+They received an at-large bid to the NCAA women's basketball tournament as a 9th seed in the Albany Regional, where they lost to Michigan in the first round.